Home

 Here's how it works:

-Step 1: Choose a concept or topic you want to learn more about.
-It could be anything from quantum mechanics to ancient history.
+Step 1: Choose a concept you want to learn.
+It could be anything from quantum mechanics to cooking techniques.

 Step 3: Identify any gaps in your understanding.
-As you explain the concept, you'll likely come across areas where your knowledge is shaky or incomplete.
+As you're explaining the concept, you may realize that there are certain aspects you don't fully understand.
 Take note of these gaps.

 And that is it for this episode.
 Please make sure you subscribe to never miss an episode.
 Thanks for listening, this has been a Quiet Please production for more check out Quiet Please Dot AI.